Guilherme-G-Cadilhe/Guilherme-G-Cadilhe/README.md

 Falling more and more in love with programming, with the mission of being able to use technology to positively affect the lives of many people and to be able to help in some way everyone who walks the long journey of programming.**

-- 🏫 Currently on Analysis and Systems Development College at Cruzeiro do Sul.
-- 🧠 Learning everything i can, at the moment im advancing my knowledge of JavaScript and Praticing with API.
-- 📚 Life is a constant learning journey, every day, every moment.

 ### Connect with me! 🌎